ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

   [express-validator](https://github.com/ctavan/express-validator) can help a lot.
-- Don't confuse form validation with [Mongoose validation](http://mongoosejs.com/docs/validation.html).
-You should do that, too, as a second line of defense against bad data entering your database, but they're two completely different things.
+- Don't confuse form validation with [Mongoose validation](http://mongoosejs.com/docs/validation.html), which happens at the database level (i.e., inside the mongoose library, not in your code).
+You should do that too as a second line of defense against bad data entering your database, but they're two completely different things.
 - Don't confuse backend form validation with frontend form validation.
 The former happens _after_ a form is submitted, inside express, and displaying errors requires rerendering forms.
 The latter happens inside the user's